• USD

 Sossusvlei is a popular destination in Namibia due the landscapes and giant red dunes.

-When picturing the quintessential Namibia scene in your mind, odds are that you are imagining Sossusvlei: a shimmering red dune sea; scatterings of gemsbok; inky dead trees rooted in a stark white marsh.
-This unique Namibia safari destination is alternately described as otherworldly, alien, Mars-like.
+When picturing the quintessential Namibia scene in your mind, odds are that you are imagining Sossusvlei: a shimmering red dune sea; scatterings of gemsbok; dead trees rooted in a stark white marsh.
+This unique Namibia safari destination is alternately described as otherworldly, alien, or Mars-like.
 Despite the equally ethereal brilliance of the night skies (likely the brightest you’ve ever seen), we can assure you, however, that your feet are firmly planted on earth.

 The luxurious and exclusive Sossusvlei Desert Lodge.

-9 Day Highlights of Namibia
+9-Day Highlights of Namibia

 After a relaxing evening in Windhoek, Sossusvlei is next on the agenda.
 The remote desert outpost is reached via light aircraft charter.
 Your accommodation for the next two nights is at the ultra-luxurious Sossusvlei Desert Lodge within the NamibRand Nature Reserve on the western border of the Namib–Naukluft National Park.
 With only 10 lavish units, the lodge is wonderfully intimate and exclusive.
 The handsome chalets have been constructed with glass and stone, blending seamlessly into the environment.
 Fitted with skylights for in-room stargazing, fireplaces for frosty winter nights and additional outdoor showers for adventurous cleansing, you’ll find yourself wanting for naught.